Home Docker and Kubernetes

 • we can view the qos assigned by kubernetes using kubectl describe pod pod_name | grep QoS

-• additional concept - priority classes are useful for e.g. when two pods have the same qosClass. we can run k get priorityClasses and then assign one of the values using priorityClassName under spec of the pod
+• additional concept - priority classes are useful for e.g. when two pods have the same qosClass. we can run k get priorityClasses and then assign one of the values using priorityClassName under spec of the pod. note that this concept is entirely different from qos, refer documentation

 Limit Ranges